sin5678/inav_cn_wiki/Failsafe.md

 * Real test: Take the props on again.
 Take off, fly at least 20 meters from home, and turn off transmitter.
 Tip: Do this over soft grass.
 If it's an airplane it's better to have some altitude.

+Note: If you are using fixedwing without magnetometer enabled you will need to run with airplane before turning off transmitter to test failsafe.
+This is because GPS speed needs to be above a certain threshold to aquirre a valid heading.
+Without known any heading failsafe will not initated.